betul171/thermal-conductivity-of-graphene-and-GNRs-using-phonopy/graphene/README.md

 9. An alternative to 9: Create a file named band.conf.
 Then write "phonopy --band -c phonopy_disp.yaml -d band.conf" on terminal.
 (This item do not work!)

 10. Analize the data.
-    "phonopy -p band.conf"  --> to see frequency-wavevector graph
+    "phonopy -p band.conf"  --> to see frequency-? graph